2019 Cost Of Living In Ashland Oregon

 Food & Groceries

-Unlike the rest of the state of Oregon which does not charge a sales tax on purchases, the city of Ashland has a 5% tax which is charged for all prepared food within the cities limits.
+Unlike the rest of the state of Oregon which does not charge a sales tax on purchases, the city of Ashland has a 5% tax which is charged for all prepared food within the city limits.
 This is a major factor for why Ashland has a slightly higher score compared with the national average for the cost of food and groceries (107.8 vs. 100).

 There are five grocery stores in Ashland ranging from more budget-friendly options like Albertsons, Safeway, and Shop N Kart to the more gourmet/high-end options Market of Choice, and the Ashland Food Co-Op.
 Another great option for groceries is to shop at the Ashland Farmers Market that is held on Tuesdays throughout the Spring and Summer months.